nettlesum/nettlesum.github.io/_posts/2024-11-26-hackers-vs-honeypot.markdown

 - **Total commands executed:** 248
 - **Potential brute force IPs:** _30*_

-_* Brute force IPs were identified using a script that flagged IPs exceeding a threshold of 10 login attempts within a 5-minute window.
+<br>_* Brute force IPs were identified using a script that flagged IPs exceeding a threshold of 10 login attempts within a 5-minute window.
 These thresholds were designed to mimic realistic brute force activity and help isolate aggressive attackers._

 The 7,586 failed logins during a 5-day period underscore the relentless nature of brute force attacks, often automated and distributed across botnets.
 Similarly, the 106 unique IPs observed suggest a global distribution of sources, displaying just how broad of an attack surface exposed systems can face.